 By 2015, Emma had grown so curious about New York that she put her life in a trailer, attached it to her Subaru, and drove 800 miles east.
 She began to play with Victor Goines who invited her to teach with the Horns for Havana program in Cuba.
 Working in Cuba was inspiring both as a musician and an educator.
 She studied the evolution of Cuban music from Changui to Timba, developed a passion for salsa dancing, and was pleasantly surprised by her ability to communicate with students despite language barriers.
 She has since given master classes at the University of Montana, Lindenwood University, the Brooklyn Scholars Charter School, KIPP Infinity School, the Louis Armstrong House Museum, and was one of the organizers for the Livingston Jazz Festival which took place in November 2017.
 There were seven clinicians, eleven bands, and Emma arranged and composed the music for the clinician concert that closed the festival.

-Living in New York, performing regularly with Victor Goines, receiving mentorship from Gerald Cannon and Ron Carter, was a process of learning musical language by immersion.
+Living in New York, performing regularly with Victor Goines, and receiving mentorship from Gerald Cannon and Ron Carter, was a process of learning musical language by immersion.
 The international magnetism of New York is completely unique.
-She has also recorded and/or played with Willie Pickens, Corey Wilkes, Victor Lewis, Larry Willis, Saul Rubin, Mary Stallings, Patricia Barber, Benito Gonzales, Willerm Delisfort, Dwight Trible, Grammy-nominated singer songwriter Matthew Santos, Duane Eubanks, Kahil El Zabar, Jumaane Taylor, and Zeshan Bagewadi among many others.
+She has also recorded and/or played with Willie Pickens, Patricia Barber, Geof Bradfield, Nicole Mitchell, Sharel Cassidy, Corey Wilkes, David Bryant, Mike King, Victor Lewis, Larry Willis, Saul Rubin, Mary Stallings, Benito Gonzales, Willerm Delisfort, Dwight Trible, Kahil El Zabar, Grammy-nominated singer songwriter Matthew Santos, rapper Fem Dot, tap dancer Jumaane Taylor, and R&B artist Zeshan Bagewadi among many others.

-Emma is excited to be joining the class of 2020 at the Thelonious Monk Institute of Jazz in Los Angeles beginning in September 2018.
+Emma is excited to be joining the class of 2020 at the Thelonious Monk Institute of Jazz in Los Angeles.